Frequently Asked Questions

 - Tuesday September 2 - Friday September 5: Math Refresher Course, continued

-- Wednesday September 3 - Thursday September 4, late afternoons: Individual meetings with Director of Graduate Studies (academics) and Director of Corporate Relations (placement), continued
+- Wednesday September 3 - Thursday September 4, late afternoons: Individual meetings with Director of Graduate Studies and Director of Corporate Relations

-- Wednesday, September 3 - Online Graduate student registration begins
+- Wednesday, September 3 - Online Graduate student registration and course sign-up begins

 - Saturday September 6: Boot Camp (all day) and Welcome dinner for Incoming MFin Students (evening)